APPLY

 We also recommend reviewing our Civics Honors Course Catalog for a deeper look at the program’s coursework and degree structure.

 Please note that the School of Civic Leadership only admits students for the Fall semester, and the application deadline is May 1 for internal transfer students.
-For complete details on eligibility and how to apply, visit the Internal Transfer – University of Texas at Austin website.
+To be eligible to apply, students must meet all of the following requirements:

 External Transfer Applications